 HRI secured permission for the study from education officials at various levels.
 First, notification letters were mailed to the Chief State School Officers.
-Similar letters were subsequently mailed to superintendents of districts including sampled public schools and diocesan offices of sampled Catholic schools, identifying the schools in the district/diocese that had been selected for the survey.
-(Information about this pre-survey mail-out is included in Appendix C of the Report of the 2012 National Survey of Science and Mathematics Education.)
+Similar letters were subsequently mailed to superintendents of districts including sampled public schools and diocesan offices of sampled Catholic schools, identifying the schools in the district that had been selected for the survey.
+(Information about this pre-survey mail-out is included in Appendix B of the Report of the 2018 NSSME+.)
 Copies of the survey instruments and additional information about the study were provided when requested.

-Principals were asked to log onto the study website and designate a school contact person or "school coordinator."
+Principals received a mailing asking them to log on to the study website and designate a school contact person or "school coordinator."
 The school coordinator designation page was designed to confirm the principal's contact information, as well as to obtain the name, title, phone number, and email address of the coordinator.
-Of the 2,000 target slots, 1,504 schools were successfully recruited and 35 were ineligible (e.g., closed or merged with another school) for a response rate of 77 percent.
+(The mailing also included a printed copy of the form and postage-paid return envelope.)
+Of the 2,000 target slots, 1,273 schools were successfully recruited; 41 slots were ineligible (e.g., the school had closed, should have been excluded from the sampling frame, merged with another school already in the sample).
+Thus, 65 percent of eligible slots were filled.